 - Obesity: Excessive weight exerts additional pressure on the abdomen that can lead to the development of a hernia.

 - Pregnancy: a single or several pregnancies can weaken the abdominal muscles and thus increase the risk of hernia formation.
 This is usually why femoral hernias are more common in women.

 - Growth in the intestine.

 Symptoms of a femoral hernia

 As a result of their small size, most people do not experience any symptoms and do not realize they have a hernia unless complications arise.
-Any symptoms experienced will include a dull pain around your abdomen or in the lower groin area.
+Any symptoms experienced will include a dull pain around your abdomen or the lower groin area.

 You may find that this hernia disappears when you lie down, but it reappears when you stand up or lean forward.